 - Whey protein isolate (WPI) contains the highest amounts of protein, which explains why it is often used in sports nutrition in the form of whey protein supplements, protein shakes and beverages and protein bars.

 - Whey protein concentrate (WPC) also contains protein, but not at the high levels found in WPI.
-It is prized for its ability to replace ingredients like fresh dairy and eggs in soups, sauces, bakery and other applications, and maintain creaminess and flavor.
+It is prized for its ability to replace ingredients like fresh dairy in soups, sauces, low-fat dressings and other applications, and maintain creaminess and flavor.

 How Is Whey Protein Made?

-Whey protein is dried and made into concentrate form for use in food, beverages and supplements.
+Whey protein is dried and made into concentrate form for use in food and beverages.
 When comparing ingredient suppliers, it’s important to consider how they produce their products, as the facilities and results can vary widely.

 Unlike some commodity WPCs with questionable sourcing, Grande Custom Ingredients Group starts by sourcing all its ingredients from dedicated Midwest dairy farms in America’s Heartland as part of a strict chain of custody.
-The Grade A cow’s milk is sent to our cheese production facilities where the whey is separated from the remaining liquid, and a proprietary drying process is applied to convert that liquid into a nutrient-dense concentrate in convenient powder form.
+The highest quality milk is sent to our cheese production facilities where the whey is separated from the remaining liquid, and a proprietary drying process is applied to convert that liquid into a nutrient-dense concentrate in convenient powder form.

 What Is Functional Whey Protein?

 Grande Bravo® functional whey protein is set apart from commodity products like WPC34 because it incorporates easily into food systems without clumping or viscosity breakdown under high shear.
-There is also no gritty residue or chalky characteristics.
+There are also no gritty residues or chalky characteristics.
 The result is more desirable functionality, including a creamy mouthfeel, fuller texture and improved shelf-life stability.

 Is Whey Protein Concentrate a Natural Ingredient?